davidjobrant/ru_ai_project2/README.md

 4. Eventually, when the search finishes, it will open a browser tab and display the chosen route.
 The results of the experiments are saved to `results.txt`

-htmls contains a few route results which are interactive and can be opened, and plots contains the same thing but saved as images.
+htmls contains a few route results which are interactive and can be opened, plots contains the same thing but saved as images, and results contains the numbers of the experiments.

 ## Components